haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 21 (+5)
 18 (+4)
 15 (+2)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 285

  STR DEX CON INT WIS
 19 (+4) 12 (+1) 17 (+3) 16 (+3) 13 (+1)